damien-jian/damien-jian.github.io/_pages/about.md

 Hi there, this is Damien Jian (簡大閔 in Chinese, pronounced like Jian Da-Min).
 I'm a PhD student of Graduate Institute of Applied Physics under the guidance of Prof. Hsi-Sheng Goan @ National Taiwan University.

 I am interested in quantum machine learning, including but not limited to model design, training methods, and theoretical analysis.
 I am excited to work on discovering and exploring the quantum advantages of quantum computers in machine learning over classical machine learning.

+I'm working on make this page customize right now.
+It will soon looks better.